 This rice salad came about because I had already roasted the beets and cooked wild rice from the night before.
-Roasted beets and wild rice are a great flavour match.
+Roasted beets and wild rice are great flavour matches.
 They each have their own earthy flavour.
 Beets are sweetly earthy, where the rice has a nuttiness.
 I added the slightly bitter tastes of the beet tops, because, why waste that goodness, and walnuts in this salad to counter that sweetness of the beets.
-Fresh green parsley just plucked from the garden give the dish a perfect freshness.
+Fresh green parsley just plucked from the garden gives the dish a perfect touch of freshness.

-This wild rice salad is unique, delicious, & super nutritious.
 Wild rice has a long cooking time, so plan ahead when cooking.
 It works in this recipe to cook your wild rice while the beets are roasting.
 Wild rice retains a slightly chewy texture when cooked.
-It isn't starchy like real rice, so you can make it ahead and store in the fridge for later.
-I like to multi task, and roast some beets when I have something else in the oven, or on the barbecue.
+It isn't starchy like real rice, so you can make it ahead and store it in the fridge for later.
+I like to multi-task, and roast some beets when I have something else in the oven, or on the barbecue.
 Then I can put them in the fridge, as well, ready to go.
 You can make this for a picnic, barbecue or potluck and it will keep for a couple of days in the fridge.

-This is one of my favourite pre workout lunches.
+This satisfying wild rice salad is one of my favourite pre-workout lunches.
 All of those good, complex carbs loaded up in this salad will give you tons of energy to fuel you up for whatever your body is up against!

 - 2 cups water